IT Infrastructure Library Vs IT Service Management

 There are other frameworks used to implement ITSM

 Although ITIL is the most common framework for implementing ITSM, it is not the only option available.
 Other frameworks can complement ITIL or take the place of ITIL in part or as a whole.
-Take for example, COBIT that focuses on governance, audit, and compliance.
+Take, for example, COBIT which focuses on governance, audit, and compliance.
 Lean works well with ITIL, targeting continual process improvement.
 DevOps can replace certain aspects of ITIL in bringing efficient new business functionality.
 Organizations are free to choose what implementation frameworks can suit their needs.

 ITIL can be used in parts to implement ITSM

 ITIL is not the only structured plan that can help implement ITSM.
 You can just opt for certain components of ITIL that will be beneficial to your organization.
 Organizations can initially begin implementing ITSM processes little by little, (e.g. incident management and change management).
 Avoid implementing all ITSM capabilities at once.
 You would want to build a strong business case first that shows how strong the return will be using the components of your ITSM investment.

 The journey to ITSM maturity can take years.
 The latest version of ITIL, known as ITIL 4, is consisting of 34 management practices categorized into three, namely: general, service, and technical.

 Inefficient ITIL execution may cause organizations to fail at ITSM

 ITIL does not ensure that you will have a foolproof implementation of ITSM.
 Just like other implementation frameworks, you need to fully commit to ITIL.
 Follow the principles of organizational change management, including getting the approval of the upper management, supporting employees before, during, and after a change, and taking care of employees' negative reactions to change.
 To have a successful ITSM implementation, you need to create alignment between the ITIL framework and the organization's strategic goals.